 Learning (even in middle school) doesn’t have to be in front of a workbook or online.
 In fact, we have found when there is no pressure on getting good grades, Freddie is more willing to learn new concepts and retains the information much quicker.

 As I keep saying math is and should be a fun subject, that is as long as you change your mindset.
 Download our free sudoku for kids worksheets and see how they get on.
 There are three different levels from easy to hard so they are suitable from upper elementary to high school.

 Financial literacy is so important for all aspects of life, but it is great for middle school math too.

-Check out our favorite financial literacy kids programs perfect for the middle school grades.
-It teaches about money, but also simple things like debits and credits, which is so important for understanding math.
+Check out our favorite financial literacy curriculum middle school programs perfect for the middle school grades.
+It teaches about money, but also simple things like debits and credits, which are so important for understanding math.

 What about giving an allowance?
 Let them be more responsible for money and savings.

 Study Math First!